An Evolution Equation Approach to Linear Quantum Field Theory: Klein--Gordon equation and Quantum Field Theory on curved space-times

-The restriction of~$g$ to the tangent space of~$\Sigma_t$ defines a time-dependent family of metrics on~$\Sigma$, denoted $h(t)$.
-We make the assumption that all $h(t)$ are Riemannian, or, what is equivalent, that the covector $\dif t$ is always timelike.
-In coordinates, the metric and the inverse metric can be written as
+The restriction of~$g$ to the tangent space of~$\Sigma_t$ defines a time-dependent family of metrics on~$\Sigma$, denoted $h(t)=h=[h_{ij}]$.
+We make the assumption that all $h$ are Riemannian, or, what is equivalent, that the covector $\dif t$ is always timelike.
+We set $|h|=\det h$.
+In coordinates, the metric can be written as